StevenPauls-bin/karaokeBar/README.md

+# KaraokeBar

+KaraokeBar is a web-based karaoke management application that allows singers to search for songs, select karaoke versions, and join a singing queue.
+DJs can manage the queue and control the order in which singers perform.

+## Features

+### Singer Interface
+- Search for songs by title or artist
+- View available karaoke versions
+- Add songs to the singing queue
+- Join either the standard or priority queue
+- View the current queue

+### DJ Interface
+- View the current singing queue
+- Manage and advance the queue
+- View singer and song information
+- Support priority singers

+## Technologies

+- PHP
+- SQL / Relational Database
+- HTML
+- CSS
+- JavaScript
+- Hack

+## Database

+The application uses a relational database to manage:

+- Songs
+- Artists and contributors
+- Karaoke files
+- Users
+- Singing queues
+- Queue entries

+The database uses relationships between these entities to allow songs, artists, karaoke versions, and queue information to be managed independently.

-Application
+## Application Structure

+The application provides separate interfaces for singers and DJs.

+**Singer workflow:**

+Search for a song → Select a karaoke version → Join queue → Wait to perform

+**DJ workflow:**

+View queue → Manage singers → Advance to next performance

+## Screenshots

+_Add screenshots of the main singer and DJ interfaces here._

+## Project Highlights

+- Designed and implemented database-backed application functionality
+- Built song searching and karaoke-version selection
+- Implemented queue management and priority queue behavior
+- Created separate workflows for singers and DJs
+- Worked with relational database queries and application logic

+## Running the Project

+_Add the actual setup instructions here._

+1. Clone the repository
+2. Set up the required database
+3. Configure the database connection
+4. Start the PHP application
+5. Open the application in a web browser

+## Project Background

+This project was developed as part of a college software development course.
+The project involved designing a database-backed web application and implementing the required functionality for both singers and DJs.

+This project was to demonstrate proficiency with basic database design

+The Following were the requirements of the project Application

     The application you will be designing and implementing will be a web-based, database driven tool to facilitate the running of karaoke events at a bar or